dominikrys/dominikrys.github.io/content/posts/mapping-google-groups-kibana/index.md

 Having followed [Elastic's documentation on setting up Google OIDC authentication](https://www.elastic.co/guide/en/cloud/current/ec-securing-clusters-oidc-op.html), however, I found that this task is not so easy, as [Google OIDC doesn't return group memberships in the JWT that the application receives](https://discuss.elastic.co/t/google-oidc-sso-with-mapping-google-groups-onto-kibana-roles/271762).

-## Why doesn't Google OIDC propagate group information?
+## Why Doesn’t Google OIDC Propagate Group Information?

 Google OIDC doesn't support any notion of a `groups` claim that's present in other OIDC providers, which can be observed by looking at [Google's OIDC configuration example](https://accounts.google.com/.well-known/openid-configuration)).
 Unhelpfully, many unofficial snippets for configuring Google OIDC in Elastic erroneously include a `groups` claim, which gets confusing.